opoderosojeffao/tic-tac-toe/README.md

 # tic-tac-toe

-Tic tac toe game in C
+Tic tac toe running in the console using C.